notepad-plus-plus/npp-usermanual/content/docs/plugins.md

     - This button is visible when you are in the **Updates** tab.
     - Checkmark the plugin(s) you want to deactivate, and click **Update**.
         - Notepad++ will install the more-recent version of the plugin, then restart.
 - **Deactivate**: Allows you to deactivate one or more plugins using the GUI.
+Deactivated plugins remain in the program’s folder but are not loaded at startup, thereby reducing memory usage and decluttering the interface.
     - This button is visible when you are in the **Installed** tab.
     - Checkmark the plugin(s) you want to deactivate, and click **Deactivate**.
         - Notepad++ will move the plugin files to the `disabled\` subfolder, and then restart; those plugins will now be listed in the **Deactivated** tab, not the **Installed** tab.